-- 1. Summary Overview of Trends: - Both the population and the economy in the service area have grown, which is forecasted to continue; however, the College will need to monitor local demographics over the next five years in order to adjust to changes resulting from the current virus pandemic and its aftermath. - East County has seen relatively low unemployment until recent months, which means that prior to the current pandemic many residents had been working and were also spending comparatively more time commuting to their places of employment.
-While economic recovery may take five to ten years to return to 2019 levels of GDP and unemployment, those residents of East County who have experienced job losses will eventually return to work. - While incomes have risen in East County, the distribution of wealth is uneven and patterns of socio-economic disparity persist (e.g., poverty rates in Antioch and Pittsburg, and more pronounced among Hispanic females, ages 34-45).
-The recent rise in unemployment rates will likely exacerbate these inequities. - Many residents are high school graduates, but do not have college degrees. - K12 enrollments will increase and with a decrease in the high school drop-out rate, Los Medanos College will potentially see an increase in the number of students coming directly from area high schools; however, working with high school partners on early outreach to students at-risk of dropping out will be important to increasing equitable access to the College's programs and services. - There have been notable improvements related to student success and achievement, but gaps among different student groups, instructional modalities, and course types persist.
+- 1. Summary Overview of Trends: - Both the population and the economy in the service area have grown, a trend that is forecasted to continue; however, the College will need to monitor local demographics over the next five years in order to adjust to changes resulting from the COVID-19 public health emergency and its aftermath. - East Contra Costa County has seen relatively low unemployment until recent months, which means that - prior to the current pandemic - many residents had been working and were also spending comparatively more time commuting to their places of employment.
+While economic recovery may take five to ten years to return to 2019 levels of GDP and unemployment, those residents of east Contra Costa County who have experienced job losses will eventually return to work. - While incomes have risen in east Contra Costa County, the distribution of wealth is uneven and patterns of socio-economic disparity persist (e.g., poverty rates in Antioch and Pittsburg, and more pronounced among Hispanic females, ages 34 to 45).
+The recent rise in unemployment rates will likely exacerbate these inequities. - Many residents are high school graduates, but do not have college degrees. - K-12 enrollments will increase and, with a decrease in the high school drop-out rate, Los Medanos College will potentially see an increase in the number of students coming directly from area high schools; however, working with high school partners on early outreach to students at risk of dropping out will be important to increasing equitable access to the College's programs and services. - There have been notable improvements related to student success and achievement, but gaps among different student groups, instructional modalities, and course types persist.
 Additionally, as online instruction has recently emerged as a major method of delivery a trend which may continue post-pandemic improving outcomes for students enrolled in distance education courses and ensuring their access to support services will be important to closing achievement gaps.